Francisco Geraldes

-Francisco 'Chico' Oliveira Geraldes (born 18 April 1995) is a Portuguese professional footballer who plays as an attacking midfielder for Campeonato Brasileiro Série B club Athletic-MG.
+Francisco 'Chico' Oliveira Geraldes (born 18 April 1995) is a Portuguese professional footballer who plays as an attacking midfielder for K League 2 club Chungbuk Cheongju.

 Club career

 Born in Lisbon, Geraldes joined local Sporting CP's youth system in 2003, aged 8.
 On 30 March 2013, whilst still a junior, he made his professional debut with their reserves, playing one minute in a 3–1 home loss against Benfica B in the Segunda Liga.

 Geraldes spent the first part of the 2016–17 season on loan to Primeira Liga team Moreirense, his maiden appearance in the competition taking place on 13 August 2016 in a 1–1 home draw with Paços de Ferreira.
 His first goal came the following weekend, when he helped the visitors defeat Feirense 3–0 also as a starter.

 In late January 2017, both Geraldes and Daniel Podence were recalled from their loans by Sporting manager Jorge Jesus.
 He made his competitive debut for his parent club on 11 March, coming on as a late substitute in the 4–1 away win over Tondela.

 For 2017–18, still owned by Sporting, Geraldes signed with Rio Ave.
 The following campaign, also on loan, he joined Germany's Eintracht Frankfurt.

 Geraldes was loaned to AEK Athens on 24 June 2019, with no purchase option included in the deal.
 On 21 August 2020, he returned to Rio Ave on a permanent three-year contract.
 On 1 October, he equalised an eventual 2–2 home draw against AC Milan, and also converted his attempt in the penalty shoot-out loss in the play-off round of the UEFA Europa League.

-On 30 July 2021, after 38 official appearances at the Estádio dos Arcos (one goal), Geraldes signed a two-year deal with newly promoted Estoril.
+On 30 July 2021, with 38 official appearances at the Estádio dos Arcos to his credit (one goal), Geraldes signed a two-year deal with newly promoted Estoril.
 In August 2023, after it expired, he joined Baniyas in the UAE Pro League on a contract of the same duration.

-On 6 January 2024, Geraldes left the latter by mutual agreement.
-He moved to Johor Darul Ta'zim from the Malaysia Super League one week later.
-He scored four times in the year's FA Cup in six games, as his side won the tournament.
+Geraldes left the latter by mutual agreement on 6 January 2024, moving to Johor Darul Ta'zim from the Malaysia Super League one week later.
+He scored four times in the year's FA Cup in six games as his side won the tournament.

 On 30 August 2024, Geraldes joined Spanish Segunda División side Eldense on a one-year loan.
-The following 7 February, after just four total appearances, the move was cancelled, and five days later he moved to Wellington Phoenix of the A-League also on loan.
+The following 7 February, having made just four total appearances, the move was cancelled, and five days later he agreed to a contract at Wellington Phoenix of the A-League also on loan.

-On 12 August 2025, Geraldes signed with Campeonato Brasileiro Série B's Athletic-MG, as the club was coached by his compatriot Rui Duarte.
+On 12 August 2025, Geraldes signed for Campeonato Brasileiro Série B's Athletic-MG, as the club was coached by his compatriot Rui Duarte.
+The 31-year-old moved to the K League 2 with Seoul E-Land in March 2026, finishing the year in the same country at Chungbuk Cheongju.